olle/query-response-spring-amqp/README.md

 **WIP: Driving the initial version from this README, please feel free to
        provide feedback through issues.**

-Build safer and more resilient microservices.
+Build safer and more resilient distributed services.
 Get the benefits of an _always async_ approach to data exchange.
 Ensure decoupling of components.
 Be better prepared for system evolution.
 Create more scalable solutions.
 Change the way you think and design, by using Query/Response for Spring AMQP.

 Queries
 -------